 An electronic invoice for the purpose of this directive is any invoice which has been issued and received in any electronic format, for example an invoice which has been created, stored as a PDF and then transferred to another party via email.
 An electronic invoice can be issued as a result of both buying or selling goods and services.

-Invoices must reflect actual supplies and their authenticity, integrity and legibility should therefore be ensured and it is up to each taxable person to ensure that the invoice information being exchanged reflects
+Invoices must reflect actual supplies and their authenticity, integrity and legibility should therefore be ensured and it is up to each taxable person to ensure that the invoice information being exchanged reflects an actual supply.

 Business controls can be used to establish reliable audit trails linking invoices and supplies, thereby ensuring that any invoice (whether on paper or in electronic form) complies with those requirements.
 The authenticity and integrity of electronic invoices can also be ensured by using certain existing technologies, such as Electronic Data Interchange (EDI) and advanced electronic signatures.
 However, since other technologies exist, taxable persons should not be required to use any particular electronic invoicing technology and the new rules state that options should not be restricted by Member States.